 LEEP may be used to treat cell changes on the cervix.

 LEEP can also help to diagnose abnormal cells.
 The tissue that is removed during LEEP can be checked for abnormal cell changes or cancer.

 LEEP works very well to treat abnormal cell changes on the cervix.

 If all of the abnormal tissue is removed, you will not need more surgery.
 In some studies, doctors were able to remove all the abnormal cells in almost every case.
 But abnormal cells may come back in the future.

 Most women do not have problems after LEEP.
 If a woman gets pregnant after having LEEP, she may be more likely to deliver her baby early.

 Rare problems include infection of the cervix or uterus and narrowing of the cervix that might make it hard to get pregnant.

 What To Think About

-If you have LEEP, you need regular follow-up Pap tests.
-A Pap test should be repeated every 4 to 6 months or as recommended by your doctor.
-After several Pap test results are normal, you and your doctor can decide how often to schedule future Pap tests.
+If you have LEEP, you will need to have a Pap test every 4 to 6 months or as often as your doctor says.
+After your results are normal a few times, you and your doctor can decide how often to schedule future Pap tests.